JP-aloha/btt-swift-sdk/README.md

 ### Clarity Support

-Blue Triangle provides support for Microsoft Clarity to get better insights into user journey.
-To enable this integration, setup Microsoft Clarity into your app by following the instructions in the [Microsoft Clarity Documentation](https://learn.microsoft.com/en-us/clarity/mobile-sdk/ios-sdk?tabs=swift-package-manager%2Cswift).
+Blue Triangle offers session playback via Microsoft Clarity integration.
+For help with this process, please reach out to your Blue Triangle representative.

+To get started, integrate and configure Microsoft Clarity as shown in the official [Microsoft Clarity Documentation](https://learn.microsoft.com/en-us/clarity/mobile-sdk/ios-sdk?tabs=swift-package-manager%2Cswift) using your Clarity project ID.

+Blue Triangle automatically detects Clarity in your app and based on that it automatically does the session mapping between Blue Triangle and Microsoft Clarity.

 ## Troubleshooting